YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/DMACON.md

-This register controls all of the DMA channels, and contains Blitter DMA status bits.
+This register controls all the DMA channels, and contains Blitter DMA status bits.